-ADPKD is a multisystemic and progressive disorder characterized by the formation and enlargement of cysts in the kidney (as seen in the image below) and other organs (eg, liver, pancreas, spleen).
+ADPKD is a multisystemic and progressive disorder characterized by the formation and enlargement of cysts in the kidney and other organs (eg, liver, pancreas, spleen).
 Clinical features usually begin in the third to fourth decade of life, but cysts may be detectable in childhood and in utero.

 Pain—in the abdomen, flank, or back—is the most common initial complaint, and it is almost universally present in patients with ADPKD (see Presentation).
 Ultrasonography is the diagnostic procedure of choice (see Workup).
 Medical therapy is needed to control problems such as hypertension, urinary tract infections, hematuria, and pain.
 Surgical drainage of cysts may be indicated.
 Patients who progress to end-stage renal disease (ESRD) may require dialysis or renal transplantation (see Treatment).

 For a discussion of ADPKD in children, see Pediatric Polycystic Kidney Disease.

 The main feature of ADPKD is a bilateral progressive increase in the number of cysts, which may lead to ESRD.
 Hepatic cysts, cerebral aneurysms, and cardiac valvular abnormalities also may occur.[9, 10]